systemli/ansible-role-nextcloud/README.md

 ## Tests

-For developing and testing the role we use Github Actions, Molecule, and Vagrant.
+For developing and testing the role we use Github Actions, Molecule, and Molecule.
 On the local environment you can easily test the role with

 Run local tests with: